-As an insurer and reinsurer, AGRO endeavors to manage risk wisely, responsibly and with a view towards the longterm success of our business.
-We are committed to understanding, managing and mitigating the risks to our business associated with climate change and to operating our business in a sustainable and environmentally responsible manner.
+As an insurer and reinsurer, the Company endeavors to manage risk wisely, responsibly and with a view towards the long-term success of our business.
+We are committed to understanding, managing and mitigating the risks to our business associated with changing climatic conditions and we endeavor to operate our business in a sustainable and environmentally responsible manner.